-Through these processes, initiatives have been created such as the Multifaith Speakers Network, Greater MN Interfaith Leadership meetings, and the connecting of multifaith leaders with the Bush Foundation’s bushCONNECT event.
+Through these processes, initiatives have been created such as the Multifaith Speakers Network, the connecting of multifaith leaders with the Bush Foundation’s bushCONNECT event, and statewide convenings open to the public.
 The dynamic networks of MnMN and our partnering organizations catalyze these much-needed programs, which are created by leaders with diverse perspectives to reach a wide audience.
 We share this information in the spirit of collaboration and not as an endorsement of any particular organization or position.

 Minnesota Multifaith Speakers Network